DEAP/deap/doc/tutorials/speedup.rst

 Method                          Time (s)   Speedup
 =============================== ========== =======
 Pure Python                     147        1.0x
-Pypy 1.7                        36         4.1x
+PyPy 1.7                        36         4.1x
 C++ NSGA II                     121        1.2x
 Custom C++ evaluation function  33         4.5x
 C++ NSGA II + custom eval func  11         13.4x
 =============================== ========== =======

 To complete this test, we also ran the problem with an harder parametrization (16 inputs instead of 12).
-It took *1997 seconds* with standard python interpreter, compared to *469 seconds* with Pypy (4.3x faster) and *124 seconds* when using C++ version for both NSGA II and evaluator, that is a speedup of *16.1x*.
-In other terms, we reduce the computation time from more than half an hour to a small 2 minutes...
+It took *1997 seconds* with standard python interpreter, compared to *469 seconds* with PyPy (4.3x faster) and *124 seconds* when using C++ version for both NSGA II and evaluator, that is a speedup of *16.1x*.
+In other terms, we reduced the computation time from more than half an hour to a small 2 minutes...

 =============================== ========== =======
 Method                          Time (s)   Speedup
 =============================== ========== =======
 Pure Python                     1997        1.0x
-Pypy 1.7                        469         4.3x
+PyPy 1.7                        469         4.3x
 C++ NSGA II + custom eval func  124         16.1x
 =============================== ========== =======